 SSO Overview

-Group SSO is gated behind the new SSO() provider.
+Group SSO is gated behind the sso() provider.
 The auth.group.sso.* namespace is only available when SSO is included in your providers list:

 import { createAuth } from "@robelest/convex-auth/component";